 According to CoinMarketCap, there are 227 crypto exchanges on the market, and the number is constantly growing.
 However, only a few of them are credible.
 Exchanges recommended by Applicature include: Binance, Coinbase, Coinmama, Bitstamp, and Kraken.

-Should you have any remaining questions regarding crypto investment, purchase or sale, exchanges, or building business based on the blockchain, the Applicature consulting team is always ready for productive communication and cooperation.
+Should you have any remaining questions regarding crypto investment, blockchain solutions for DeFi, purchase or sale, exchanges, or building business based on the blockchain, the Applicature blockchain advisor team is always ready for productive communication and cooperation.